adityarao2005/cpp-revival-project/README.md

 ```bash
 cpm build
 ```
-Builds the project and puts the output objects and binaries in the $project.build.bin folder
+Builds the project and puts the output objects and binaries in the $project.build.bin folder.

 Will run either one of the following commands based on the compiler detected:
 **MSVC** (cl.exe):